dannberg/dannb-org/content/_index.md

 ---
-title: "Dann Berg: Blog, Newsletter, Shop, and More"
+title: "Dann Berg: blog, newsletter, shop, and more"
 date: 2020-05-01T08:03:56-04:00
 description: "Hello, I'm Dann.
 I'm a CloudOps Analyst at Datadog and writer of blogs and plays on the side.
 Here be thoughts on finops, technology, productivity, & more."
 ---